Part of our Web Search & Data Extraction MCP category.

 | nimble_deep_web_search | Real-time search across Google, Bing, Yandex with full content extraction from results |

 deep_web_search doesn’t just return search results — it follows links and extracts the actual page content.
-This is a meaningful difference from SERP-only tools.
+A meaningful difference from SERP-only tools.
+The nimble_extract tool picked up screenshot capture (base64 PNG) in February 2026.

 E-commerce & Targeted Scraping